-Annual Financial Report controls that are monitored and assessed during the financial year through ISA's internal assurance processes and other processes undertaken by Shared Services SA as the external service provider.
-Through the induction process, ISA will ensure that all new employees are made aware of the Code of Ethics for the South Employee inductions and online training Financial Management Compliance Program Appropriate business practices are reinforced through ISA's Financial Management Compliance Program (FMCP) as mandated by Treasurer's Instruction 28.
+Annual Financial Report certification of internal controls under the DPC Financial Management Compliance Program and the end of financial year statements preparation process.
+The annual financial report is supported by a system of internal controls that are monitored and assessed during the financial year through ISA's internal assurance processes and other processes undertaken by Shared Services SA as the external service provider.
+Employee inductions and online training Through the induction process, ISA will ensure that all new employees are made aware of the Code of Ethics for the South Australian Public Sector and the Corruption and Maladministration Control Policy.
+This policy clearly stipulates a zero-tolerance position in respect to fraud and corruption.
+This is reinforced through the mandatory online training program.
+Financial Management Compliance Program Appropriate business practices are reinforced through ISA's Financial Management Compliance Program (FMCP) as mandated by Treasurer's Instruction 28.
 The FCMP was undertaken through a control self-assessment comprising a series of questions which assess relevant policies, procedures, systems, internal controls, risk management and statutory/financial/ management reporting that is in operation across all business units within ISA.